Remembering Three by Adam Dadswell

 AlakazamMagicUK says...

-The effect relies on a clever method that allows for a seemingly free selection and a deceptive appearance of memorization.
-The key to the effect lies in the subtle shifts in card positions during the swapping phase, which the performer can then track and reveal.
+The effect relies on a clever method that allows for a seemingly free selection and a deceptive appearance of memorization. [...]
+The creator, Adam Dadswell, designed the effect to be believable, with a premise that suggests the performer is genuinely memorizing the deck.

 Performance videos